 Angela Okune 8:58

-Daniel.
+KP-KM-U-09.
 Karibu muffins.
 We have a friend here who can open [the soda] for you.
-They are sharing about the kind of research that they've been part of.
+People have been sharing about the kind of research that they've been part of.

 I don't have an opener.

 Oh, the last one [bottle of soda] is always the problem.
 [Because you can't use another unopened bottle to open it as we did with the others.]

 Male Respondent 9:48

 Angela Okune 9:50